ellipse2v/pytmThreatModeling/technical_documentation/technical_documentation.md

 ### 4.7.
 Output Generation (`generation/`)

 -   **`diagram_generator.py`**: This module is responsible for all visual representations.
     -   It uses a Jinja2 template (`threat_model.dot.j2`) to generate Graphviz DOT language code from the `ThreatModel` object.
-This templated approach allows for easy customization of the diagram's appearance.
+    -   **Visual Styling**: The generator includes logic for rich visual styling:
+        -   It automatically assigns shapes based on keywords in element names (e.g., `cylinder` for "database", `hexagon` for "firewall").
+        -   It adds icons (e.g., 👤 for actors, 🖥️ for servers, 🔥 for firewalls) to node labels for better readability.
     -   It calls the `dot` command-line tool to render the DOT code into SVG, PNG, or other formats.
-    -   For hierarchical projects, it post-processes the generated SVG using Python's `xml.etree.ElementTree` to inject `<a>` tags with hyperlinks, making the diagrams navigable.
+    -   **Navigable Diagrams**: For hierarchical projects, it makes diagrams navigable by post-processing the SVG.
+The `add_links_to_svg` function uses Python's `xml.etree.ElementTree` to find SVG nodes corresponding to elements with a `submodel` property and wraps them in an `<a>` hyperlink tag pointing to the sub-model's diagram.
 -   **`report_generator.py`**: Creates the primary user-facing artifacts.
     -   It uses Jinja2 templates (`report_template.html`, `navigable_diagram_template.html`) for generating rich HTML outputs.
-    -   The `generate_project_reports` method is particularly important, as it recursively traverses a project structure, generates reports for each sub-model, and pieces them together with correct relative links and a consistent legend.
+    -   **Hierarchical Project Generation**: The `generate_project_reports` method orchestrates the analysis of complex, multi-part systems.
+        -   It starts from a root `main.md` file and recursively discovers all `model.md` files referenced in `submodel:` properties of servers.
+        -   Before generation, it aggregates all protocol definitions and styles from every model in the project to create a single, consistent legend for all diagrams.
+        -   It generates a full set of reports (threat analysis, JSON, navigable diagram) for each model.
+        -   It constructs a breadcrumb navigation trail for each diagram, allowing users to easily navigate up and down the model hierarchy.
 -   **`stix_generator.py`**: This module provides interoperability.
     -   It translates the framework's findings into STIX 2.1, a standardized language for cyber threat intelligence.
     -   It leverages the `attack-flow` STIX extension to create a structured representation of the attack chains, creating `attack-action` and `attack-asset` objects and linking them with relationships.